 1 medium butternut squash (about 2 ¼ pounds), peeled, seeded, and cubed

-1 package of your favorite pasta - We used Banza so it was gluten-free too!
+1 package of your favorite pasta - We used Banza Chickpea Pasta to make it gluten-free

 1 small onion, diced

 1 teaspoon of sea salt

 ¼ teaspoon black pepper